rest2437/BestBuyBot/README.md

 - 2. Based on your CPU model, the file will either be [geckodriver-v0.30.0-macos-aarch64.tar.gz](https://github.com/mozilla/geckodriver/releases/download/v0.30.0/geckodriver-v0.30.0-macos-aarch64.tar.gz) or [geckodriver-v0.30.0-macos.tar.gz](https://github.com/mozilla/geckodriver/releases/download/v0.30.0/geckodriver-v0.30.0-macos.tar.gz)
 - 3. Once it appears in your downloads folder, extract the zip file and move the "geckodriver" file from the downloads folder to the "/usr/local/bin" PATH.
-- 4. Comment out line 8
+- 4. In BestBuyBot.py, locate and comment out line 8
-- 5. Uncomment line 9
+- 5. In BestBuyBot.py, locate and uncomment line 9

 ### Test program